 Canada's poor track record in this field should raise serious concerns about the establishment of a new institution, and it provides several lessons.
 One is that a DFI should not tap into ODA funding.
 Private investment is no substitute for ODA, nor should ODA be a substitute for private sector investments.
-Previous programs have aligned poorly with Canada's development priorities and have been focused away is reaching new lows, it is more important than ever to safeguard existing ODA funds.
+Previous programs have aligned poorly with Canada's development priorities and have been focused away from low-income countries where the need for investment is greatest.
+Given that Canada's aid budget has dropped significantly, it is more important than ever to safeguard existing ODA funds.
 Another concern is that the government has located this new financing instrument within Export Development Canada (EDC).
 EDC - as Canada's export credit agency - aims to expand Canadian firms' competitiveness and reach across the globe.
 EDC's sole mandate, inscribed in its legislation as a crown corporation, is to support and develop trade between Canada and other countries and improve Canadian competitiveness in the international marketplace.
-To do this, EDC already provides subsidized loans and guarantees to Canadian firms operating abroad, as well as to foreign firms purchasing Canadian government to take on risk that private lenders are unwilling to shoulder.
+To do this, EDC already provides subsidized loans and guarantees to Canadian firms operating abroad, as well as to foreign firms purchasing Canadian goods.
+These activities allow EDC and the Canadian government to take on risk that private lenders are unwilling to shoulder.